KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 The graphical interface for creating the new dashboard looks slightly different from the one used for the previous cockpit.
 New features have been added, such as new charts and new widgets

-The below pictures respectively show the chart gallery with the availability of new charts and new widgets enriched with the presence of the *Pivot* and *Map* widgets.
+The below pictures respectively show the chart gallery with the availability of new charts (some of them are highlighted in yellow) and new widgets enriched with the presence of the *Pivot* and *Map* widgets.